DataDog/integrations-extras/rum_react/README.md

 ## Overview

-WWith the Datadog [React integration][1], resolve performance issues quickly in React components by:
+With the Datadog [React integration][1], resolve performance issues quickly in React components by:

-- Debugging the root cause of performance bottlenecks, such as a slow server response time, render-blocking resource, or error inside a component
+- Debugging the root cause of performance bottlenecks, such as a slow server response time, render-blocking resource, or an error inside a component
 - Automatically correlating React performance data with user journeys, AJAX calls to the server side, and logs
 - Alerting your engineering teams when crucial performance metrics for React (such as Core Web Vitals) fall below a threshold that results in a poor user experience